webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Practiced-With-All-Weapons.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Mid
-- Ability/Categories/ATTACK SKILL
+- Ability/Categories/Attack-Skill
 ---

 ## Practiced With All Weapons
 You become practiced with light, medium, and heavy weapons and suffer no penalty when using any kind of weapon.
 Enabler.